 - Compilation of all historical work with emphasis on locating the source of the granitic intrusion found in drilling

 - Infill soil geochemical surveys on important anomalies discovered in 2012

 - Drill testing of highest-priority soil anomalies and the re-interpreted Copper Creek Showing

 Eagle Plains Resources is a project generator with mineral exploration properties of merit that meet qualifying transaction requirements.
 We facilitate the listing process for capital pool companies and initial public offerings while providing technical expertise for exploration programs.
 Companies interested in co-operatively exploring any of these projects please contact: Tim Termuende at firstname.lastname@example.org or Mike Labach at email@example.com or call 1 866 Hunt Ore (486 8673).

-The Wildhorse Project is currently available for option.
+The Wildhorse Project, while not a property of merit, is currently available for option.